JBourton/JBourton/README.md

-- 👋 Hi, I’m @JBourton
+- 👋 Hi, I’m Joshua Bourton
-- 👀 I’m interested in the field of AI safety and web development
+- 👀 I’m interested in the fields of AI safety and web development
 - 🌱 I’m currently studying Computer Science at Durham University
-- 💞️ I’m looking to collaborate on groupwork projects with other university students to improve my CV and programming knowledge
+- 💞️ I'm looking to collaborate with other university students on projects that will boost my CV and programming knowledge
 - 📫 How to reach me: Durham University email xtzv61@durham.ac.uk or personal email joshua.bourton16@gmail.com